Ice 2

 Ice 2 (Лёд 2) is a 2020 Russian musical romantic drama sports film directed by Zhora Kryzhovnikov, the film takes place after the events told in the original film.
-The film stars Aglaya Tarasova, Alexander Petrov and Mariya Aronova in the lead roles were joined by Nadezhda Mikhalkova and Yulia Khlynina.
+The film stars Aglaya Tarasova, Alexander Petrov and Mariya Aronova in the lead roles, joined by Nadezhda Mikhalkova and Yulia Khlynina.

 Ice 2 was theatrically released in Russia on Valentine's Day, February 14, 2020.

-The film is a sequel to the film Ice (2018) and, like its predecessor, became a blockbuster.
+The film is a sequel to the film Ice (2018 film) and, like its predecessor, became a blockbuster.
 It grossed 193.7 million rubles on opening day, making it the highest-grossing Russian film on opening day.
 In total, the film has grossed over 1.4 billion rubles.

+In 2024, a sequel, Ice 3, was released, marking the completion of the trilogy.

 Plot

-Figure skater Nadya Lapshina and hockey player Sasha Gorin got married, and more than anything else they wish to have a child.
-True, the price they will have to pay for this will be unimaginably high.
-After such upheavals, it seems impossible to count on a happy ending.
+The film opens with Nadia Lapshina on her way to marry hockey player Sasha Gorin after a successful match.
+Time passes, and Nadia becomes pregnant; they are expecting a girl.
+Shortly after Sasha leaves for another game, Nadia goes into labor but tragically dies during childbirth due to complications.
+Sasha is left to raise their daughter, named after Nadia, but struggles to cope with his loss.

+Eight years later, children's coach Irina Shatalina gains custody of Nadia through the courts, prohibiting Sasha from seeing her.
+In despair, Sasha's volatile nature complicates matters, and he nearly attempts to flee with his daughter.
+However, Shatalina's intervention and Sasha's decision to renounce his parental rights lead to a temporary loss of custody.

+Eventually, Shatalina expresses remorse for her actions and they find Nadia together on the ice, leading to an emotional reunion.
+The film concludes with Nadia performing a routine on the ice, encouraged by her mother's spirit to succeed.
+In the final scene, Nadia, Sasha, Shatalina, and a social worker share a joyful moment on the hockey rink.